 Conclusion

-A cycling challenge for the climbers, this is three days of incredible views and mountainous scenery, but not enough to distract you from the pain in your legs!
+A cycling challenge for the climbers, this is seven days of incredible views and mountainous scenery, but not enough to distract you from the pain in your legs!

 Other European cycling challenges